code-423n4/2022-12-Stealth-Project-findings/data/RaymondFam-Q.md

 43:        (bool success, ) = to.call{value: value}(new bytes(0));
 ```
-## Use enum or struct for lock and action states
+## Use enum for lock and action states
-Consider adopting enum(s)/struct(s) on the following sets of constants to make the code more presentable and structured:
+Consider adopting enum(s) on the following sets of constants to make the code more presentable and structured:

 [File: Pool.sol#L31-L38](https://github.com/code-423n4/2022-12-Stealth-Project/blob/main/maverick-v1/contracts/models/Pool.sol#L31-L38)